DiegoStock12/kubeml/python/kubeml/README.md

 ### The Model class

 The other main component is the model class.
-This class abstracts the complexity of distributing the training among multiple workers, nodes and GPUs.
-The constructor only takes a torch model as a parameter.
-The user only needs to implement the unimplemented methods of the class, `train`, `infer`, `validate` and `init` with the behavior they want from the network.
+This abstract class abstracts the complexity of distributing the training among multiple workers, nodes and GPUs.
+The constructor only takes a torch model and the dataset as a parameter.
+The user only needs to implement the abstract methods of the class, `train`, `infer`, `validate` `init` and `configure_optimizers` with the behavior they want from the network.

-The Kubenet exposes the `args` member variable which holds the arguments used by KubeML such as batch size, learning rate... chosen by the user, which can be accessed from the training methods.
+The Kubenet exposes the `batch_size` and `lr` arguments which the user can change when starting the train job

 ```python